Which of the following is NOT one of the three elements of the fr... | Study Prep in Pearson+

 1

-Understand the concept of the fraud triangle, which is a framework used to explain the factors that lead to fraudulent behavior.
-The three elements are: Rationalization, Opportunity, and Pressure.
+Understand the concept of the fraud triangle, which is a model used to explain the factors that lead to fraudulent behavior in business.
+The three elements are Opportunity, Pressure, and Rationalization.

-Rationalization refers to the mindset or justification a person uses to convince themselves that committing fraud is acceptable.
+Opportunity refers to the circumstances that allow fraud to occur, such as weak internal controls or lack of oversight.

-Opportunity refers to the circumstances or situations that allow a person to commit fraud without being detected.
+Pressure involves external or internal forces that motivate an individual to commit fraud, such as financial difficulties or unrealistic performance expectations.

-Pressure refers to the external or internal forces that motivate a person to commit fraud, such as financial difficulties or unrealistic performance expectations.
+Rationalization is the process by which the individual justifies their fraudulent actions, convincing themselves that their behavior is acceptable.

-Liquidity is not part of the fraud triangle.
-It is a financial term that refers to the ability of a company or individual to meet short-term obligations, and it is unrelated to the fraud triangle framework.
+Competence is not part of the fraud triangle.
+It is unrelated to the three elements (Opportunity, Pressure, Rationalization) and is therefore the correct answer to the question.

 Watch next